The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 In total it cost us about $2,800 to move ourselves across the country.
 We didn’t hire a moving company and DIY’d the entire thing.

-Spend some time estimating the cost to move from your state to Colorado.
-This will give you an idea of what to expect and hopefully stay on budget.
+Either way, spend some time estimating the cost to move from your state to Colorado.
+This will give you an idea of what to expect so you can stay on budget.

 2. Know your city’s minimum wage

-In January 2021, the state of Colorado increased the minimum wage to $12.32 per hour, which is much comparable to than the national average.
+In January 2022, the state of Colorado increased the minimum wage to $12.56 per hour, an increase of 2.7% from the previous year.

-In fact, the city of Denver decided to raise their minimum wage even further, to $14.77 this year, and is expected to increase to $15.87 in 2022.
+In fact, the city of Denver decided to raise their minimum wage even further, to $15.87 this year.

 Depending on which city you choose to move to in Colorado, you may be able to get paid more than the state minimum wage.